+Figure 42. (a): Observed apparent resistivity (mixed Wenner/Pole-dipole data set); (b): Data misfit, normalized by the standard deviation.

-Finally, the parallelization of DCINV2D_V5.0 with open MP was analyzed on this example.
+Finally, the parallelization of DCINV2D_V5.0 with OpenMP was analyzed on this example.
 It was inverted twice using 1 and 12 threads (6 cores with hyper-threading capability) with identical results.
 Running this example on one thread took 1:15:50.68 of CPU time, while running it on 6 cores (12 threads) resulted in convergence in 0:25:16.86 of CPU time, which is almost a threefold increase in productivity since the last release of DCIP2D.

 Field data example

 In the next example the field data set had been collected over the Cluny prospect in Mt.
 Isa area, Queensland, Australia by MIM Exploration Pty, Ltd (Rutley et al, 2001) .
 The data were collected using pole-dipole and dipole-pole array configuration.
 The length of the profiles reaches 2 Km in E - W direction.
 A total of 10 profiles of DC and IP data were collected with electrode spacing of 50 m.
 There is topographic disturbance along the profile ranging from 429 to 505 meters in absolute elevation above the mean sea level.
-The DC and IP data, collected over profile 13700 are shown in ().
+The DC and IP data, collected over profile 13700 are shown in (figure 43).
 The data sets were examined for bad data values (outliers) and based on this criterion 45 data had to be eliminated from the IP inversion.